Conflux-Chain/CIPs/CIPs/cip-37.md

 ## Rationale

-**Chain-prefix**: We chose an easy-to-recognize chain-prefix (`cfx`) so that users can simply tell Conflux addresses from addresses on other blockchains.
+**network-prefix**: We chose an easy-to-recognize network-prefix (`cfx`) so that users can simply tell Conflux addresses from addresses on other blockchains.
 We also differentiate between addresses based on the Conflux chain they are expected to be used on (e.g. mainnet vs testnet).
 This way, we can make it harder for users to accidentally submit testnet or private chain transactions on the mainnet.

 **Address-type**: Conflux-hex-addresses have the desirable property that users can tell whether an address is an externally owned account (`0x1`) or a contract account (`0x8`) just by looking at the address.
 While this information is present in base32-encoded addresses, it is not so obvious.
 To keep this property, we allow for an optional human-readable address-type to be included in base32 addresses.